Symbiota/Symbiota-Documentation/versioned_docs/version-3.3/1-about.md

 # Welcome to Symbiota Docs!

 :::info
-**[Symbiota](https://symbiota.org/)** is an open-source software for managing and mobilizing biodiversity data that serves over 2,000 natural history collections and over 95 million occurrence (specimen or observation) records.
+Hey **[Symbiota](https://symbiota.org/)** is an open-source software for managing and mobilizing biodiversity data that serves over 2,000 natural history collections and over 95 million occurrence (specimen or observation) records.
 Visit **[Symbiota.org](https://symbiota.org/)** to learn more.
 The central code for this version of Symbiota can be found in [GitHub](https://github.com/Symbiota/Symbiota).
 :::

 **[Symbiota Docs](https://symbiota.org/docs)** is a central repository for documentation regarding Symbiota-based data portals.
 This site is maintained by the Symbiota Support Hub, but all Symbiota users may contribute.
 [Contact Us](https://symbiota.org/contact-the-support-hub/) to contribute or provide feedback on this site.